crocs-muni/ECTester/README.md

 #### Test
 `-t / --test [test_suite]`

-Perform support,performance and vulnerability tests of ECC.
+Perform support, performance and vulnerability tests of ECC.

 To select which tests will be performed, it is possible to enter the test suite name with a suffix which specifies the number of the first test to be run, and optionally the number of the last test to be run as `-t <test_suite>[:start_index[:stop_index]]`.